mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

    * - | ``replicationSpecs[n]``
        | ``.regionsConfig``
        | ``.electableNodes``
-     - integer
+     - ingteger
-     - Required
+     - Optional
      - Number of electable nodes for |service| to deploy to the region.
        Electable nodes can become the :term:`primary` and can facilitate local reads.

    * - | ``replicationSpecs[n]``
        | ``.regionsConfig``
        | ``.readOnlyNodes``
      - integer
-     - Required
+     - Optional
      - Number of read-only nodes for |service| to deploy to the region.
        Read-only nodes can never become the :term:`primary`, but can facilitate local-reads.

        Specify ``0`` if you do not want any read-only nodes in the region.